Documents, tips, and tricks

 The ® symbol (registered trademark) is the international symbol for a registered trademark.
 A registered trademark has legal protection according to the trademark laws of the country where it is registered and within the selected categories of goods and services.

-Using the ® symbol without a registered right may be a violation of marketing laws.
+Using the ® symbol without a registered right may constitute a violation of the norwegian Marketing Act.

 Examples of registered trademarks include ERLING HAALAND®, DYSON®, ULLRIGG®, SKEIE®, and INOIQ®.